3.7 Admins

 - Cannot log in or perform any admin actions.

-- Useful for temporary access suspension without deleting the account.
+- Useful for temporarily suspending access without archiving the account.

 - Can be:

-The admin has been permanently removed from the system.
+The admin has been archived in the system.

 5. Invitation Expired